bendc/frontend-guidelines/README.md

 Make sure you understand the semantic of the elements you're using.
 It's worse to use a semantic element in a wrong way than staying neutral.

+Strive to maintain HTML standards and semantics, but not at the expense of practicality.
+Use the least amount of markup with the fewest intricacies whenever possible.

 ```html
 <!-- bad -->